Wrist Tattoo Pain: How Much Do Wrist Tattoos Hurt?

 What must be said first before getting into wrist tattoo pain specifically is that all tattoos hurt.
 It doesn’t matter if you’re an American football pro or an 18-year-old beauty therapist, every tattoo will hurt somewhat.

-As already mentioned though, some tattoos do hurt more than others, and the general consensus is that wrist tattoos are pretty high up on the pain scale, although how a tattoo feels generally depends on you and your pain thresholds.
+As already mentioned though, some tattoos do hurt more than others, and the general consensus is that wrist tattoos are pretty high up on the pain scale, although how a tattoo feels generally depends on you and your pain threshold.

 The skin around your whole wrist is very thin, meaning that the tattooing needles require little effort in order to reach bone in a lot of areas of the wrist.
-As the needles hits close to the bone, you may feel quite an uncomfortable vibrating feeling.
+As the needles hit close to the bone, you may feel quite an uncomfortable vibrating feeling.

 Also, when tattooing needles puncture very thin areas of skin, the pain can feel quite sharp and intense when compared to the regular burning/scratching sensation that comes with being tattooed on most areas of ‘averagely thick’ skin (such as forearms, thighs and chest areas for example).

 Wrist Tattoo Pain Spots

-Different areas of the wrist will result in different amounts of pain due to differing thicknesses of skin and varying amounts of bony areas.
+Different areas of the wrist will result in different amounts of pain due to different thicknesses of skin and varying amounts of bony areas.
+Essentially, the more fat and underlying tissue, the less painful a tattoo will be.

 Below are common wrist tattoo areas along with a description of why they might hurt.

 Inner Wrist Tattoo Pain

-Inner wrist tattoos can be quite painful due to soft and sensitive nature of the skin around that area.
+Inner wrist tattoos can be quite painful due to the soft and sensitive nature of the skin around this area.

 Not only this, but the insides of your wrists generally have more nerves running through them when compared to the outsides – this can heighten the amount of pain you may feel in this area.